benbalter/avatar-montage/README.md

 # Avatar Montage

-*Create a tiled montage of GitHub Avatar images for use in all hands and other "welcome" or "thank you" slides*
+*Create a tiled montage (or collage) of GitHub Avatar images for use in all hands and other "welcome" or "thank you" slides*

+This repo contains two tiny bash scripts in the `scripts/` directory.
+One to download avatars via `curl`, the other to create the montage via ImageMagick's `montage` command.

-Don't need to control the output or are looking for something simpler?
-Check out @jhutchings1's hosted [Thank you builder](https://github.com/jhutchings1/thank-you-builder).
+*Don't need to control the output or are looking for something simpler?
+Check out @jhutchings1's hosted [Thank you builder](https://github.com/jhutchings1/thank-you-builder).*
 ## Usage

-1. Clone this repo locally
+1. Clone this repo locally and `cd` into the directory
-2. Add a list of GitHub handles (with the `@`) to `handles.txt`, one handle per line
+2. Add a list of GitHub handles (without the `@`) to a `handles.txt` file, one handle per line
 3. Run `script/download` to fetch the avatars
 4. Run`script/create` to create the montage
 5. Use the resulting `montage.png` file in your presentation

 ## Requirements

-This repo contains two tiny bash scripts in the `scripts/` directory (one to download avatars, the other to create the mosaic).
-To run them, you'll need:
+To run the scripts, you'll need:

 * `curl`, and
 * `imagemagick`